-- 3.6 The first point of contact in trying to establish whether a device is truly a medical device, or not, is by asking the supplier / seller to share the EU conformity certification of the device.
-This can be requested with the standardised preacquisition form (PAQ) 66.
-Scotland has adopted the Department of Health and Social Care's form and this has been made available through Health Facilities Scotland's Reports & Information webpage. - 3.7 The Medical Device Regulations: Regulation (EU) 2017/74527 states in its definitions that:
+- 3.6 The first point of contact in trying to establish whether a device is truly a medical device, or not, is by asking the supplier / seller to share the conformity certification of the device.
+This can be requested with the standardised pre-acquisition form (PAQ) 66.
+Scotland has adopted the Department of Health and Social Care's form and this has been made available through Health Facilities Scotland's Reports & Information webpage. - 3.7 The UK Medical Devices Regulations 2002 91 (SI 2002 No 618, as amended 92) (UK MDR) states in its definitions that: